caiiiycuk/js-dos/v7/docs/buttons.md

 }
 ```

-Each side of screen can snap up to two buttons.
+Each side of the screen can snap up to two buttons.
 For example:
 * `{ left: 1, top: 1 }` - button will be placed to left-top corner
 * `{ left: 2, top: 1 }` - button will be placed at the top and after previous button